 Confidentiality {27}

 All data will be handled according to the Indian Council of Medical Research’s guidelines and standard operating procedures of the George Institute for Global Health India on data security and protection.
 Trial data will be stored and shared via the trial electronic CRF (eCRF) throughout the trial.
-The eCRF will be accessible via VPN with a two-factor authentication and the data will be held on a secure server.
-All investigators and trial site staff involved in this trial must comply with the requirements of the ICMR Guidelines on data security and protection.
+The eCRF will be accessible via two-factor authentication, and the data will be held on a secure server.
+All investigators and trial site staff involved in this trial must comply with the requirements of the ICMR guidelines on data security and protection.

 Plans for collection, laboratory evaluation, and storage of biological specimens for genetic or molecular analysis in this trial/future use {33}

-No biological specimens are collected in this trial.
+No biological specimens will be collected in this trial.

 Statistical methods